When I first began exploring the world of MIDI in the

 and love could not have been created without a written score.
 And there’s still

-another purpose for a musical score, that of music education.
+another purpose for a musical score: music education.

 Studying scores as an adjunct to listening to